anish0045h/ai_news/README.md

 Modular Pipeline: Each step of the process (data fetching, preprocessing, and modeling) is separated into its own module for easy maintenance and testing.

+⚙️ How It Works
+The project follows a simple, three-step data pipeline:
 User Input (Company Name)
         ->
  [apidata.py] → Fetches raw articles from APIs